nhm-usgs/prms/README.md

 ```

 #### Build with Visual Studio
-1. Open solution coretran.sln in VS, select the Debug mode and for the projects coretran; cortranScale and coretranTest open the property page by right-clicking on the project in the �Solution Explorer� and selecting Property.
+1. Open solution coretran.sln in VS, select the Debug mode and for the projects coretran; cortranScale and coretranTest open the property page by right-clicking on the project in the “Solution Explorer” and selecting Property.
 In the Fortran|command line property page remove the -g option.

 2. Right click on ALL_BUILD and from the drop-down menu select build
 3. When build is completed right click on INSTALL and from the drop-down menu select build